 There are a few questions you can ask yourself when planning out a campaign and determining if Journey Builder or Automation Studio is the way to go.

-- If they’re joining the flow at any time, Journey Builder is the route to take.
-If they’re entering in batches, you’ll want to use Automation Studio.
+If they’re entering in larger batches, you’ll want to use Automation Studio.

-- If you will need event/action triggers, Journey Builder is the right tool.
+If you will need event/action triggers, Journey Builder is the right tool.